4balage4/react-calculator/README.md

+# Simple calculator (small project)

+It is capable to for the basic 4 operation and modulus.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.